-Across Mexico, entrepreneurial indigenous women are eager to share their locally-made goods with the world.
+Across rural Mexico, entrepreneurial indigenous women are eager to share their locally-made goods with the world.
 From embroidery to woodworking to hand-woven fabrics and more, their work is unique to their culture and has mass appeal for consumers around the world.
-The ability to offer their goods to customers around the globe presents a life-changing opportunity for these women to earn income for their families and live more comfortably.
+The opportunity to offer their goods to customers around the globe enables these women to earn income for their families and enhance their quality of life.

 This is just one of countless examples of the digital divide and the massive opportunity gap it creates, and highlights the ongoing need for digital inclusion work to eliminate it.

-Through a partnership with nonprofit organization Psicología y Derechos Humanos (PSYDEH), Viasat has empowered indigenous women across Mexico to attain the skills and knowledge they need to start their businesses and share their talents with the world.
+Through a partnership with nonprofit organization Psicología y Derechos Humanos (PSYDEH), Viasat has empowered indigenous women across Mexico to attain the skills and knowledge that enable them to start their businesses and share their talents with the world.

 In this guide, we’ll share how you can make this kind of digital inclusion work a reality in your own community and others you care about.
 Plus, we’ll explore important considerations for digital leaders as we move toward a faster-changing and digitally-driven society.